Infineon/mtb-example-btstack-freertos-le-ead-scanner/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
+ 2.0.0   | Remove support for CYW989829M2EVB-03 and updated btstack-integration with version 6.X

 All referenced product or service names and trademarks are the property of their respective owners.